takata-daiki/dotfiles/README.md

-# dotfiles (for OS X)
+# Dotfiles (for OS X)
 ZSH + TMUX + YADR
 The smallest dotfiles with little modification to the setting files.

+## Usage
-1. To install, run the following command
+1. To install, run the following command:

     `$ bash -c "$(curl -fsSL raw.github.com/takata-daiki/dotfiles/master/install.sh)"`

-2. After that you can look the usage
+2. After that you can look the usage:

     `$ ~/dotfiles/dotfiles`